 However, one common misconception is that braking distances are shorter with ABS.
 They aren't.
 In fact in some circumstances, ABS can increase a car’s braking distance, because the brakes aren’t being applied consistently.

 However, ABS allows a driver to maintain control of the direction the car is heading in, and therefore steer away from an obstacle.
 In a car without ABS the front wheels are more likely to lock and the car can’t be steered, no matter how far you turn the steering wheel.

 In any event, the extra distance an ABS-equipped car will cover when braking is negligible; fitting winter tyres when the ambient temperature is lower than 7C (42F) will shorten braking distances compared with regular summer tyres.

-ABS problems are indicated via a warning light on the dashboard.
+A warning light on the dashboard will signify any ABS issue.
 The light comes on when you start the engine and usually goes out after a few seconds.

 If it doesn’t go out you can still drive the car but we recommend taking it straight to a garage.
 If other warning lights are lit, consult your car’s handbook for further information.